rensimlab/rensimlab.github.io/README.md

 #### rsync + tmux

 `rsync` is suboptimal for this use case because it has substantially longer download times and has a tendency to fail if the connection is somehow interrupted.
 However, `galaxyportal` is not connected to Globus as an endpoint, so it's best to increase `rsync`'s utility with a terminal multiplexer like `tmux`.
 This will help in two ways: first, it will prevent `rsync` from terminating the transfer upon a network drop, and second, you will be able to conduct multiple transfers in parallel.
-You can also use `scp` in place of `rsync` if you prefer; this will likely be the slower choice in terms of transfer speeds.
+You can also use `scp` instead if you prefer; differences in transfer speeds will likely be negligible, although `rsync` verifies that your files have been correctly reconstructed in the destination before terminating.

 Before you can begin the transfers, you need a way to log into `galaxyportal`, which uses authorized SSH keys for each user rather than a password.
 Since the transfer will be running directly on Expanse, you will need to transfer your public and private keys, located in `~/.ssh`, from your local machine into your Expanse home directory.